Weighed down by my weapons, but more by my thoughts,

 And now I ponder as I lay awake at night

 that, given one more chance, whether I might

-finally be able to finish the job.
-And that I could, I’m positive.
+be able, this time, to finish the job.
+I could, I’m positive.

 And although some might choose to call me naive

 there’s just one thing that I still can’t believe:

 That I had love within my grasp and yet still I let it live.